Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 "big yellow banana"
 ```

+The behavior for phrase queries with Alfresco Search Enterprise (Elasticsearch) differs from Alfresco Search Services (Solr).

+With Solr, searching for multiple terms in a phrase query returns results where all terms exist in any order.
+For example, searching “scary fish” returns results for “scary gigantic fish” and also “it’s OK if you have a fish, but scary if you don’t”.

+With Elasticsearch searching for multiple terms in a phrase query returns results where all terms exist in the order supplied.
+For example, searching “scary fish” returns results for “there are scary fish in the water” but not “scary gigantic fish” or “it’s OK if you have a fish, but scary if you don’t”.
+An alternative is to search “scary AND fish” to find results where both terms occur in any order.
+See [Search for conjunctions](#search-for-conjunctions) for more information.

 ## Search for wildcards

 Wildcards are supported in terms, phrases, and exact phrases using `*` to match zero, one, or more characters and `?` to match a single character.